Key Concepts

 Latent Heats for Some Common Substances

-Enthalpies (heats) of fusion and evaporation at the transition temperature for each change of state.
+Enthalpies of fusion (heat of melting) and enthalpies of vaporisation (heat of evaporation) for some pure substances at the transition temperature for each change of state are given in the table below:

 Boiling |